kibook/s1kd-tools/s1kd-instance/README.md

 Add an XML comment to the top of the data module instance.
 Useful as another way of identifying a data module as an instance aside from the source data module address or extended data module code, or giving additional information about a particular instance.

 -R &lt;CIR&gt; ...
 Use a CIR to resolve external dependencies in the master data module, making the instance data module standalone.
 Additional CIRs can be used by specifying the -R option multiple times.
-Currently the functional item and warnings/cautions CIRs are supported.
+Currently the functional item, warnings/cautions and applicability CIRs are supported.

 -S
 Do not include &lt;sourceDmIdent&gt; in the data module instance.